Certified Defense on the Fairness of Graph Neural Networks: Reproducibility and Supplementary Analysis

 \subsection{Detailed Experimental Settings}

-\textbf{Implementation of GNN Models.} In our experiments, all GNN models are implemented in PyTorch~\citep{paszke2017automatic} with PyG (PyTorch Geometric)~\citep{pyglibrary}.
+\textbf{Implementation of GNN Models.} In our experiments, all GNN models are implemented in PyTorch~\cite{paszke2017automatic} with PyG (PyTorch Geometric)~\cite{pyglibrary}.
 For the corresponding hyper-parameters, we set the value of weight decay as 5e-4, with the hidden dimension number and dropout rate being 64 and 0.6, respectively.
 In addition, we set the learning rate and epoch number as 5e-2 and 200 for training.

-\textbf{Implementation of ELEGANT.} ELEGANT is implemented in PyTorch~\citep{paszke2017automatic} and all GNNs under ELEGANT are optimized through Adam optimizer~\citep{kingma2014adam}.
+\textbf{Implementation of ELEGANT.} ELEGANT is implemented in PyTorch~\cite{paszke2017automatic} with MIT license and all GNNs under ELEGANT are optimized through Adam optimizer~\cite{kingma2014adam} on Nvidia A6000.
 In our experiments, the sampling sizes of Gaussian noise and Bernoulli noise are 150 and 200, respectively.
 All hyper-parameters for GNNs under ELEGANT are set as the same values as the hyper-parameters adopted for vanilla GNNs.
-We propose to add Gaussian and Bernoulli noise (to node attributes and graph topology) during training, which empirically leads to better certification performance, i.e., larger certification budgets over both node attributes and graph topology.
-Specifically, we set the entry-wise probability of flipping the existence of an edge and the standard deviation of the added Gaussian noise as 2e-4 and 2e-5, respectively.
-In addition, we set the confidence level as 0.7 for estimation, since a lower confidence level helps exhibit a clearer tendency of the change of certified budgets w.r.t. other parameters under a limited number of sampling size, considering the computational costs.
+We set the confidence level as 0.7 for estimation, since a lower confidence level helps exhibit a clearer tendency of the change of certified budgets w.r.t. other parameters under a limited number of sampling size, considering the computational costs.
 In the test phase, we set the sampled ratio for certification (from the nodes out of training and validation set) to be 0.9 to make the sampled size relatively large, in which way we include more nodes in the set of nodes to be certified.
 In each run, we sample 100 times, and the value of FCR is averaged across three runs with different seeds.
-Finally, considering the sizes of the three datasets, we set the nodes that are vulnerable to be 5\% for German Credit and 1\% for others.
+In the parameter study for $\beta$, we reduce the total number of nodes used to ensure efficiency, while similar tendency is also observed in different settings.
+Finally, considering the sizes of the three datasets, we set the nodes that are vulnerable (i.e., nodes whose perturbations are accessible to attackers) to be 5\% for German Credit and 1\% for others.